kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Secure Coding Practices

-**Trish's security checklist**: *"Security is everyone's responsibility.
+**Glow's security checklist**: *"Security is everyone's responsibility.
 These practices help keep our users safe and our systems secure."*

 - **Validate all inputs** from external sources
 - **Use parameterized queries** to prevent SQL injection